 It may also be used for procedures that modify the size and shape of the nostrils.

-Is it important to have my procedure performed by a specialist?
+Is it important to have my procedure performed by a seasoned rhinoplasty veteran?

-Facial plastic surgeons who specialize in rhinoplasty typically perform the procedure more often than general plastic surgeons.
+Facial Plastic Surgeons who excel in rhinoplasty typically perform the procedure more often than other plastic surgeons.
 This enables them to develop the surgical skills that ensure consistent results.

 How many rhinoplasty procedures does Dr. Weber perform a year?